LogoOsome

 Key decisions are directed to, and dictated by, the parent company, so a branch office operates with a loss less “independence” than a subsidiary in both of those regards.
 So who is accountable and responsible for the branch office’s debts and liabilities?
 The foreign parent company is.
 It’s why this particular company structure is considered to have streamlined taxes but shared risk.

-How To Incorporate a non-HK Company Branch Office in Hong Kong
+How to incorporate a non-HK Company Branch office in Hong Kong

 1. Register with the Inland Revenue Department by submitting incorporation forms with certified corporate documents of the foreign company